We value your privacy

 Open the envelope, apply the dice roll, read the name.

-The formula is public: (random % totalTickets) + 1.
-Given the same random number and the same frozen ticket list, anyone re-runs the formula and gets the same winner.
+The formula is public: (random % totalEntries) + 1.
+Given the same random number and the same frozen entry list, anyone re-runs the formula and gets the same winner.

 Public proof, private identity